Elevator

 the terminal is my friend, and shows TypeError

-TypeError: elevator() got an unexpected keyword argument 'door_is_open'
+TypeError: elevator() got an unexpected keyword argument 'doors_clear'

-because the test called the elevator function with 2 keyword arguments and this definition only allows calls with 0 arguments
+because the test called the elevator function with two keyword arguments (doors_clear and number_pushed) and this definition only takes calls with 0 arguments

 • I add TypeError to the list of Exceptions seen in test_elevator.py